Skip to main content

 Plenty of outdoor space

-At Sutherland Children’s Centre, the outdoor area is designed for children to explore, play and connect with nature.
-Whether they’re splashing in the water play area, digging in the garden, or scooping in the mud kitchen, there’s always something to discover.
+At Sutherland Children’s Centre, children can explore, play and connect with nature in our outdoor learning area.
+They can splash in the water play area, dig in the garden, or create and discover in the mud kitchen.

 A welcoming indoor environment

 Inside, the centre feels like a home away from home.
-Family photo displays create a sense of belonging, while art, artefacts, and posters reflect the diverse community.
+Family photos create a sense of belonging.
+Art, artefacts, and posters reflect our diverse community.
 There’s a balance of busy and quiet areas, ensuring children have spaces to play, learn, and unwind.

 A strong sense of community